 Learning through trial and error

--The most challenging part of the project was the availability of resources and time.
-It was hard to tackle the big project alone and due to the limited availability of hardware, I had to trust my programming skills.
-During the development phase did the project six times from the beginning, with new-found knowledge from the previous iteration.
-So “trial and error” was strongly present.
+– The most challenging part of the project was the limited availability of resources and time.
+It was difficult to tackle such a big project alone, and due to the limited hardware availability, I had to rely on my programming skills.
+During the development phase, I had to restart the project six times, incorporating the knowledge gained from the previous iteration.
+Therefore, “trial and error” was strongly present.

 The most memorable moment in the project was when I got through the very challenging development phase, I got the feeling that I can do this.